 How do I add a rubric to a quiz?

-You can add a rubric to a graded discussion to help students understand expectations for the discussion and how you intend to score their replies.
+You can add a rubric to a quiz to help students understand expectations for the quiz and how you intend to score their replies.
 Occasionally, rubrics are added to quizzes when you have an outcome inside of the rubric that you would like to use for alignment purposes.
 In addition to quizzes, rubrics can also be added to graded discussions and assignments.

 To find an existing rubric, click the Find a Rubric link.